EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 ### Product

-The Product deals with:
+The product deals with:

-- An personal AI that processes voice orders and answers them as voice.
+- A personal AI that processes voice orders and answers them as voice.
 - A database linked with the AI, containing and supplying personal information.

 It has to contain all the requirements below: